 Of course I find the idea of animal cruelty despicable and factory farming disgusting, but many if not most meat eaters would also feel that way.
 What I find problematic about the Vegan ideology, much the same as any other ideology, is that it is reductionist.
-It is often too simplistic and tries to turn a complex grey area riddled world into a black and white one.
+It is often too simplistic and tries to turn a complex grey area riddled concept into a black and white one.

 Our relationship to animals and our environment is a complex one and society is not served by creating yet another division between people.
 I'd much rather start with the encouragement of environmental and social consciousness.
 This is something that benefits us also and opens up doors to conversations about our relationships to animals and a better understanding of our place in the ecosystem.
 Naturally this resonates with me because it is the very path that I followed.